ddev/ddev/docs/content/users/usage/database-management.md

 ## Database Query Examples

-You can do anything with the DDEV server that you would do on a server.
+You can manage databases in DDEV like you would do on a regular server.

 To create an empty, extra database for later usage run this command:
 ```